4R3B3LatH34R7/MMRTokenizerXL/README.md

 However, better formulas are being released with each new version of MS Office suite like FilterXML or SEQUENCE formula can be use if the user has higher version of Excel.\
 The following are just to give the users an idea on how to extend the functionalities of the provided UDFs.
 ![MMRTokenizerXL](/images/formulas_for_wordcount_exploding.png)

+## Splitting/Exploding the tokenized words
+MS Excel's builtin Text to Column function from Data tab in Menu doesn't see the UDF outputs in a cells as Text but rather like a formula!\
+Therefore, it is advisable to the user to just copy paste the value from cells containing the UDFs over themselves or over to another column as values so that the Text-to-Column function can be used to split/explode the tokenized word output.

 ## Releases
 Releases can be found [here](https://github.com/4R3B3LatH34R7/MMRTokenizerXL/releases).